mhenke/omaha-playground-collective/README.md

 As an administrator, I want to manage playground information to ensure it's up to date and accurate.

+### User Story 5

+As a user, I want to save playgrounds I find interesting.

+### User Story 6

+As a user, I want recommendations for playgrounds based on my preferences.

 ## Acceptance Criteria

 What are the requirements for your app/product?